gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 ## The Example Blueprint

-You can find the blueprint for the current example [here](./blueprint).
+You can find the blueprint for the current example [here](https://github.com/gardener/landscaper/blob/master/docs/guided-tour/blueprints/external-blueprint/blueprint).
 Note that the blueprint is a directory, and not just the [blueprint/blueprint.yaml](./blueprint/blueprint.yaml) file.
 In future examples the blueprint directory will contain further files.

 We have uploaded the blueprint [here](https://eu.gcr.io/gardener-project/landscaper/examples/blueprints/guided-tour/external-blueprint) into an OCI registry, from where the Landscaper can access it.
-You can find the commands which we have used to upload the blueprint in this script: [commands/push-blueprint.sh](./commands/push-blueprint.sh).
+You can find the commands, which we have used to upload the blueprint in this script: [commands/push-blueprint.sh](./commands/push-blueprint.sh).